Two for the Road (film): Filming

-The filming of Two for the Road began on 3 May 1966, the day before Hepburn's 37th birthday.
+The filming of Two for the Road began on 3 May 1966, the day before Hepburn's 37th birthday and 6 days before Finney's 30th jubilee birthday.
+Hepburn was seven years older than her Finney, which was highly unusual for her, as previously in her career she had always been considerably younger than her male co-stars.
 At the time, Hepburn's marriage to Mel Ferrer was breaking down.
 During the production she went to France alone while Ferrer elected to remain in Tolochenaz with their son, Sean Ferrer, and negotiate the production of Wait until Dark.
 Donen noted of Hepburn that "she was very strung up as we began filming.
 It was Albert who helped put her at ease."
 Finney, who came from a Northern working-class background, was in many ways the antithesis of the aristocratic Hepburn and was able to draw out a previously unseen side of her personality.
 As filming went on, the two became increasingly close and spent much of their time together outside of work, going out to eat and dance in the evenings.
 Finney later reflected on their relationship, explaining, "doing a scene with her, my mind knew I was acting but my heart didn't, and my body certainly didn't!
 Playing a love scene with someone as sexy as Audrey, you sometimes get to that edge where make-believe and reality are blurred. [...]
 The time spent with Audrey is one of the closest I've ever had."
 Finney regularly teased Hepburn, calling her "tawdry Audrey" and "Audrey Sunburn."
 Author Irwin Shaw, who visited the set, said of Hepburn, "she and Albie had this wonderful thing together, like a pair of kids with a perfect shorthand of jokes and references that closed out everybody else.
 It was like a brother and sister in their teens.
 When Mel was there, Audrey and Albie got rather formal and a little awkward, as if now they had to behave like grown ups."